Starting a Dental Practice: A Complete Step-by-Step Guide + Downloadable Checklist

 If you're going to open and run your own dental business, you must be comfortable working independently.
 As an employee of an existing practice, you probably work fixed hours and have nights and weekends to yourself.
 You draw a salary.

-Going out on your own means that you'll have more responsibility.
+Opening your own dental practice means that you'll have more responsibility.
 You’ll work longer hours than you do as an employee and may not have the same freedom that you had before.
 It may be difficult to predict your income on a weekly or monthly basis.
 On the other hand, you’ll reap the rewards of setting up the practice the way you want, creating a welcoming environment for patients, and ultimately, if you're successful, earning more money than you would if you were working for someone else.

 Financial Preparations: Is There Enough Working Capital?

 Starting a dental practice requires working capital, often as much as $500,000.
-You’ll need to have cash at hand or good credit and collateral to qualify for a loan or line of credit.
+You’ll need cash or good credit and collateral to qualify for a loan or line of credit.
 You need money to rent or buy office space, invest in equipment and supplies, hire employees, pay their salaries and benefits, and advertise to attract new patients.

 If you lack money or the means to finance your new venture, you may need to put your plans on hold until you do.